PinataCloud/fig/README.md

-# Frames Interfaces
+# Frame Interface Guidelines vanilla implementation

-A vanilla implementation of Paradign Frame Interface Guidelines https://www.figma.com/community/file/1367670879509913267/frame-interface-guidelines
+A vanilla implementation of Paradigm Frame Interface Guidelines.
+Works with FramesJS and Frog. https://www.figma.com/community/file/1367670879509913267/frame-interface-guidelines

 ### How to use